Semi-Quantitative Enzyme-Linked Immunosorbent Assay

 Plasma or other body fluids.
 Contaminated, heat-inactivated, hemolyzed, or lipemic specimens.

 After separation from cells: Ambient: 48 hours; Refrigerated: 2 weeks; Frozen: 1 year

 |81 GPL or above||High Positive|

-The persistent presence of IgG and/or IgM cardiolipin (CL) antibodies in moderate or high levels (greater than 40 GPL and/or greater than 40 MPL units or greater than 99th percentile) is a laboratory criterion for the diagnosis of antiphospholipid syndrome (APS).
+The persistent presence of IgG and/or IgM cardiolipin (CL) antibodies in moderate or high levels (greater than 40 GPL and/or greater than 40 MPL units) is a laboratory criterion for the diagnosis of antiphospholipid syndrome (APS).
 Persistence is defined as moderate or high levels of IgG and/or IgM CL antibodies detected in two or more specimens drawn at least 12 weeks apart (J Throm Haemost.
 2006;4:295-306).
 Lower positive levels of IgG and/or IgM CL antibodies (above cutoff but less than 40 GPL and/or less than 40 MPL units) may occur in patients with the clinical symptoms of APS; therefore, the actual significance of these levels is undefined.
 Results should not be used alone for diagnosis and must be interpreted in light of APS-specific clinical manifestations and/or other criteria phospholipid antibody tests.

 GPL = IgG phospholipid units

 - aCL Antibody